standardholdingsllc/algobet/ARCHITECTURE.md

 - `scripts/dump-markets.ts` can still backfill local snapshots, but the preferred path is running `npm run snapshot-worker`.
 - `scripts/test-*` helpers verify authentication, parameter formatting, and market normalization for each platform.
 - `npm run test-polymarket-expiry` and `npm run test-snapshot-health` provide quick guards for the Polymarket expiry prioritization and snapshot freshness helpers respectively.
+- `npm run test-cross-matching` exercises the semantic matcher across Kalshi, Polymarket, and sx.bet markets so “0 candidates” scenarios can be reproduced locally with deterministic fixtures.
+- `/api/snapshots/debug` surfaces live snapshot diagnostics (source, age, schema) for each platform, making it easy to confirm whether the bot is reading Redis or disk and why a snapshot might be skipped.

 ---